Transparency Act

 In recent years, SG has distributed its Code of Conduct to all major suppliers, establishing clear expectations for ethical business practices.
 SG also ensures that suppliers formally accept and commit to the Code of Conduct by providing a signed copy of the Code.
 This helps to reinforce the principles of the Code and emphasise the importance SG places on maintaining ethical practices in the supply chain.

 Over the past year, we have not uncovered any serious shortcomings or breaches of our Code of Conduct.
-This can be attributed to our regular visits to key suppliers, particularly in China, where we ensure that ethical business practices are maintained.
+This can be attributed to our regular visits to key suppliers where we ensure that ethical business practices are maintained.
 Through our ownership of the factory in China, we have the opportunity for continuous follow-up, which further contributes to maintaining our ethical standards.

-SG is committed to maintaining transparency in its operations and updates its Transparency Act report every year.
-This report will be readily available to all interested parties on the company's website.
+SG is committed to maintaining transparency in its operations and updates its report on the Transparency Act every year.
+This report will be easily accessible to all interested parties on the company's website.

 Our Sustainability Manager is the main contact for questions related to this report or our practices.